securesauce/precaution-beta/README.md

 ## Do you have any other question?

-If you have any other question which was not answered in the docs or in the README, please let us know in our slack channel.
+If you have any other question which was not answered in the docs or in the README, please let us know in the #precaution channel on [Slack](https://code.vmware.com/web/code/join).